For the record: We don’t think any of this stuff is all that weird…

 Tucked away in the Hyde Park neighborhood stands the Grotto Wall at Sparky Pocket Park (3701 Grooms St.).
 These enchanted stone walls are bursting with small surprises in every groove.
 Many have enjoyed the wall’s mystery and beauty since its creation in 2008 by Berthold Haas.
 Pay close attention, not only to what you see on the surface but to what you may find within the walls.
 You might discover treasures, trinkets, and secret messages from those who visited before you!

 While the music itself may not be weird, there’s something amazing about the spectacle and musical mayhem that comes with the annual spring HONK!
 TX experience.
 It’s a citywide takeover of street bands performing free, high-energy concerts in locations throughout the city.
-Stay tuned to the HONK!TX Facebook page for details about their next event planned for April 4 – 8, 2024.
+Stay tuned to the HONK!TX Facebook page for details about their next event, typically in Spring.

 Expect some extreme cuteness when costumed pups parade down South Congress every spring during Joe’s Coffee’s annual Pet Parade and Costume Contest that benefits Austin Pets Alive.
 Like their Facebook page to stay in the know for this annual family-friendly event (and lots of other events by Jo’s!).